-When a veteran applies for benefits from the United States Department of Veterans Affairs (VA), the agency will assign a rating based on the severity of the applicant’s disability.
+When a veteran applies for benefits from VA, the agency will assign a rating based on the severity of the applicant’s disability.
 The VA will rate a disability from 0% to 100% in 10% increments.
 Applicants may be paid additional amounts when they have severe disabilities, a seriously disabled spouse, or a spouse, child, or dependent parents.

 When the VA finds that a veteran suffers from multiple disabilities, a combined ratings table is used.
 Calculating a combined disability can be extremely complicated because the math does not follow traditional addition.
 For example, a 60% disability and a 20% disability do not automatically lead to a combined rating of 80%.

-An experienced VA disability lawyer can help you navigate this complex process to figure out how to appeal a 70% disability rating to secure a 100% rating.
+An experienced VA disability advocate can help you navigate this complex process to figure out how to appeal a 70% disability rating to secure a 100% rating.

 How Do I Increase My VA Disability Rating?